 The New Entrant Program is running at full capacity to date.
-Currently there are three new entrant officer working full time.
-Five additional troopers are being trained in New Entrant audits.
+Currently there are three new entrant officers working full time.
+In order to meet the New Entrant Program requirements, four additional troopers were trained in New Entrant audits, and will work to address the increase in audit requests as shown in the NEWS Dashboard.
+New entrant staff will work closely on the remaining new carriers for non-audit resolutions.